East Coast Parkway murder: Rathakrishnan's defence

 Rathakrishnan, who also elected to give his defence, told the court his version of what happened.
-His main defence was he was fearful of Ramu, who threatened him to help assault and kill Kalingam, and Rathakrishnan stated he had to obey because of his fear of Ramu and his past experience of being assaulted by Ramu prior to Kalingam's murder.
+His main defence was that he was fearful of Ramu and that he had threatened him to help assault and kill Kalingam.
+Rathakrishnan stated that he had to obey because of his fear of Ramu and his past experience of being assaulted by Ramu prior to Kalingam's murder.
 Rathakrishnan recounted that when he was on the lorry, he thought Ramu was driving a shortcut to Changi Airport, but Ramu drove to East Coast Parkway and forcibly dragged the drunken Kalingam out of the lorry.
 Rathakrishnan said Ramu shouted at him angrily to come down with the gardening rake, which Ramu used to hit at Kalingam's head first, before ordering Rathakrishnan to hit Kalingam twice.

-After the deadly assault, Rathakrishnan said he was threatened by Ramu to not dare to run away, and he thus brought the petrol back to Ramu and pour it on Kalingam's unconscious body, before Ramu set it on fire.
-Rathakrishnan stated he never knew Kalingam was still alive, but when he saw Kalingam suddenly got up in pain and ran all around the forest, calling out "Mother" in Indian, Rathakrishnan wanted to help but Ramu stopped him, threatening him to get back into the lorry.
+After the deadly assault, Rathakrishnan claimed that Ramu had threatened him, warning him not to attempt to escape.
+He was instructed to retrieve the petrol and pour it over Kalingam's unconscious body before Ramu set him on fire.
+Rathakrishnan stated he never knew Kalingam was still alive, but when he saw Kalingam suddenly get up in pain and run all around the forest, calling out "Mother" in Indian, Rathakrishnan wanted to help but Ramu stopped him, threatening him to get back into the lorry.
 When questioned by DPP Gwee about why he did not tell the police that he tried to help Kalingam, Rathakrishnan explained that he thought the police would not believe him if he said it and therefore he felt he should only reveal it to the court.
 He also denied the prosecution's contention that Ramu had never threatened him all along and denied that he intentionally joined in Ramu's pre-arranged plan to kill Kalingam.